profgarrett/course_sql/sql05-joins/index.md

 Join together two or more tables using a key

 - Describe when to use each join type
+- Join tables with `INNER JOIN`
-- Join tables with INNER JOIN and LEFT OUTER JOIN
+- Join tables with `LEFT OUTER JOIN`
+	- Filter on `NULL` to find only rows without a match
-- Rename fields with AS
+- Rename fields with `AS`

 ## Videos: